Constitution of Somalia: Previous constitutions

 On June 20, 1961, and through a popular referendum, the people of Somalia ratified a new Constitution, which was first drafted in 1960.
 The Constitution of 1961 had provided for parliamentary democracy, with the Prime Minister and Council of Ministers (cabinet) being drawn from the membership of the legislature.
 The legislature also elected the head of state, or president of the republic.

-The people of Somaliland did not vote on the Somali constitution after the southerners seized power over it.

 Somali Democratic Republic

-In 1969, following the assassination of Somalia's second president, Abdirashid Ali Shermarke, the military staged a coup on October 21 (the day after Shermarke's funeral), and took over office.
+In 1969, following the assassination of Somalia's second president, Abdirashid Ali Shermarke, the military staged a coup on October 21 (the day after Shermarke's funeral) and took over office.
 The Supreme Revolutionary Council (SRC) that assumed power was led by Major General Siad Barre.
-Barre shortly afterwards became the head of the SRC.
+Shortly afterwards, Barre became the head of the SRC.
 The SRC subsequently renamed the country the Somali Democratic Republic, arrested members of the former government, banned political parties, dissolved the parliament and the Supreme Court, and suspended the Constitution.

-A new Constitution was ratified on August 25, 1979 through a popular referendum, under which elections for a People's Assembly were held.
+A new communist state constitution was ratified on August 25, 1979, through a popular referendum, under which elections for a People's Assembly were held.
 However, Barre's Somali Revolutionary Socialist Party politburo continued to rule.
 The Constitution of 1979 provided for a presidential system under which the president served as both head of state and head of government.
 As head of government, the president selected the members of the Council of Ministers, which he chaired.
 The Constitution of 1979 initially called for the president to be elected to a six-year, renewable term of office by a two-thirds majority vote of the legislature.
 After Barre's overthrow, a provisional government called for a new Constitution to replace the 1979 document that had been the law of the land at the time of his ouster.